ziedammak/resume_angular_express/README.md

 # resume_angular_express
 * Single page view application for my resume
 * This application is based on Angular 6 and express js .
-* The navigation bar is dynamic and related to the length of the json file .
+* The navigation bar is dynamic and related to the length of the json file called "fakedata" .

 ## Development Server
 * `npm install`in both folders